-Amazon Prime Day is an annual shopping event that gives Amazon’s 100 million Prime members exclusive access to over one million deals.
-Even if consumers aren’t yet an Amazon Prime member, they can take advantage of a 30-day free trial to gain access to Prime Day deals.Revenue from Prime Day plays a significant role in Amazon’s business growth, and sales have steadily increased each year.
+Amazon Prime Day is an annual shopping event that gives Amazon Prime members exclusive access to over one million deals.
+Even if consumers aren’t Amazon Prime members, they can take advantage of a 30-day free trial to gain access to Prime Day deals.Revenue from Prime Day plays a significant role in Amazon’s business growth, and sales have steadily increased each year.
 Internet Retailer estimates that Amazon took in $4.2 billion from Prime Day in 2018, and $7.16 billion in 2019.

-- 44% of shoppers indicate that Amazon’s recent issues with fake product reviews will impact their participation in Prime Day shopping.
+- 44% of shoppers indicate that Amazon’s issues with fake product reviews will impact their participation in Prime Day shopping.
 37% will be more cautious when they shop at Amazon.

 - 32% of shoppers said they shop outside of Amazon because they find better sales, and 31% shop at other brands because they have physical stores nearby.

 Whether retail brands are launching sales or not, research from Liftoff suggests that consumers are in shopping mode during this time of year.
 According to Liftoff, during the week of Prime Day 2018, the percentage of users who installed non-Amazon shopping apps and made a purchase increased by over 46% from the previous five weeks.

 How are retailers competing with Prime Day?

 Other retailers are launching similar shopping events in an effort to capture market share and capitalize on consumer interest in shopping.

 Jason Aten, when writing for Inc, explains this concept best: “This is the digital equivalent of: The retailer across the street is having a big sale, so you might as well take advantage of the fact that everyone is already going to be driving by.
 Might as well get some of them to stop in your store anyway.”